andrewkern/oneSiteForward/README.md

 ##Background
 This repository houses a collection of programs that perform simple forward time population genetic simulations of a single site.
 The programs simulate a population through either a two epoch population size model (oneSiteForward, oneSiteForwardSelection) or an exponential population size change (oneSiteForwardSelectionExp).
 These programs do very little-- all they outut is the sojourn time of an allele that has fixed (reached frequency 1.0) in the population.
-An example use of these can be found in Kern and Schrider (2016).
+These programs were used in  Kern and Schrider (to appear) to compare output from our program discoal.

 ## Installing
 To install the programs simply clone this git repo, and compile using the following command